 Many situations arise for fact-finding during the database system development life cycle.
-However, fact-finding is particularly vital to the early stages of the life cycle which includes the database planning, system definition and requirements gathering and in analysis stages.
+However, fact-finding is particularly vital to the early stages of the life cycle, which includes database planning, system definition, and requirements gathering, and analysis stages.
 It is during these early stages where the database developer captures the necessary facts essential to build the required database.
-Fact-finding is also used in case of database design and the later stages of the lifecycle but to a lesser extent.
-It is to be noted that, it is important to make a rough estimation of how much time and effort is required to be spent on fact-finding for a database project.
+Fact-finding is also used in the case of database design and the later stages of the lifecycle but to a lesser extent.
+It is to be noted that it is important to make a rough estimation of how much time and effort is required to be spent on fact-finding for a database project.

 What Facts Collect?

-Throughout the database system development life cycle, the database developer needs to confine the facts about the current and future system.
-This is also true for the data captured and the citations produced at each stage.
+Throughout the database system development life cycle, the database developer needs to confine the facts about the current and future systems.
+It is also true for the data captured and the citations produced at each stage.
 For example, problems come across during database design may necessitate additional data capture on the requirements for the new system.

-A database developer normally uses several fact-finding techniques during a single database project.
-There are five commonly used fact-finding techniques:
+A database developer commonly uses several fact-finding techniques during a single database project.
+There are five widely used fact-finding techniques:

 - Examining documentation